Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wangaratta Surrounds has 22 active public transport stops offering a mix of train and bus services.
-These stops are served by 13 individual routes that collectively provide 146 weekly passenger trips.
-The accessibility is rated as limited with residents typically located 2910 meters from the nearest stop.
+These stops are served by 13 individual routes, collectively providing 146 weekly passenger trips.
+Transport accessibility is limited with residents typically located 2910 meters from the nearest stop.

 Frequently Asked Questions - Transport